Brydon13/handwritten-notes-summarizer/README.md

 3. NLP will generate a concise summary of the notes, with emphasis on highlighted segments.
 4. Review and edit the generated summary as needed.

-Check out final-report.pdf for an example with our greatest results!
+Check out final-report.pdf for an example with our best results!

 Please note that this repository contains a collection of our most important scripts.
 If you are interested in running it, you will need to fill in some missing pieces.